Cthloveross/ChatGPT_API_Trip/README.md

 # Creata_Trip - Tianhao Chen

 ## Usage
 Just clone this repository into the local, maybe you want to replace it with your own gpt api key because I have limited tokens due to budget.
-Then run node.js to view and chat on your local server.
+Then run npm index.js to view and chat on your local server.

 ## Overview